jerryy33/UHH.Praktikum2021.MapReduce/README.md

 # Hashtag Analysis
-  Using Map-Reduce this Project is analysing Hashtags from Twitter.
+  Using [Map-Reduce](https://en.wikipedia.org/wiki/MapReduce) this Project is analysing Hashtags from Twitter.
+See [here](https://github.com/Deischox/Praktikum2021) for the Frontend

 ## Table of contents
 * [General info](#general-info)